jcarterlab/East-Asian-Authoritarianism/Rebel-Without-a-Cause.md

 ## **Summary**

-This project analyzes anti-authority sentiment between Anglosphere and Sinosphere countries on a corpus of over 900,000 tweets containing, or in response to those containing, anti-authority words.
+This project analyzes a corpus of over 900,000 tweets containing, or in response to those containing, anti-authority words.
+It aims to test whether there are systematic differences in anti-authority sentiment between Anglosphere and Sinosphere Twitter users.
 It finds that negative sentiment is significantly higher among Sinosphere Twitter users, potentially indicating a deep rooted cultural difference in attitudes to authority.